gambarini/employeeCRUD/README.md

 - Golang with GAE datastore back-end REST API
 - Angular 2, typescript front-end web app.

+You will ned Google Cloud SDK installed to run the server.

 ### To Run
 - npm install, from the static folder to get angular 2 dependencies.
  ```